 Geographical Location and Basic Information

-As an attractive city for tourism, studying abroad, or business, San Antonio is an excellent choice for those who want to experience Texas's history and culture, as well as the vibrant atmosphere of the American Southwest.
+As an attractive city for tourism, study abroad, or business, San Antonio is an excellent choice for those who want to experience Texas's history and culture, as well as the vibrant atmosphere of the American Southwest.

 The Battle of the Alamo: One of the key battles of the Texas War of Independence in 1836, it was a fierce battle between the Mexican army and the Texas independence forces at the Alamo fortress.
-This battle is a historical site symbolizing Texas's spirit of independence, where the slogan "Remember the Alamo" was born.
+This battle is a historical site symbolizing Texas's spirit of independence, where the slogan "Remember the Alamo" originated.

 Main Attractions and Tourist Sites